 You can also purchase gifts ahead of time for the little ones.
 Licensed Disney merchandise can be found in lots of places at home.
 Spend some time collecting smaller items, and surprise the kiddos with something each morning.
 It will save some money to make the purchase ahead of time, mom and dad can purchase items that they feel are appropriate, and the little ones have something new to hang on to for the day.
 Of course, they may still be tempted by the shops, but it might slow down the “Can I have…” moments.

-Take pictures.
 Sometimes an item is so amazing; you can’t take your eyes off of it.
 You might want to take it home with you, even though it might be out of the budget, or something you might not use again.
 If it’s not in the souvenir budget, consider taking a photo and framing it.
 Of course, this might not work well with a t-shirt or flip flops, but it works just fine for a collectible item.
 Better yet, if you still love it on your next trip, it might just be in the budget next time.

-When you have to have it, buy it when you see it.
 If there is the most adorable trading pin that you have to have, don’t think you can find it in one of the next shops.
 If you like it and can afford it, then go for it.
 Too many of us have spent hours trying to remember where we found that special item, or worse, going back to find out it’s gone.
 It happens, and it doesn’t make for a pleasant experience.
 If you’re sure, that’s what you want, save yourself some time and possibly lots of footsteps buy making the purchase.
 Buy now; you’ve saved, planned and budgeted, so go ahead and get it.
 If you do pass by an item and later realize that it is the souvenir for you, check out the Shop Disney Parks app.
 This app includes a map and search function that will help you to find that perfect item you saw somewhere on the first day of your trip.
 Using the app, you can even order the item and save yourself that trip across Walt Disney World.

-Visit the Disney Outlets.
 If you are visiting locations off-property, consider making a stop at one of the two Disney Outlet stores.
 Both offer a variety of souvenirs straight from the parks and often at a discounted price.
 Also, there are other great shopping locations at the various other malls around the Orlando area too.
 Are you visiting Disneyland?
 They have fantastic outlets too that can help to ease the souvenir budget.

 We all like to bring home souvenirs of our trips.
 Hopefully, with a little planning and creativity, we can have our wonderful Disney souvenirs without breaking the budget!